Categories

 Moccamaster KGB Select

 The traditional home coffee makers have received a ton of innovations and improvements over the last 3-5 years.
 Coffee making, filter coffee at home, has drastically improved since the 80s and 90s.
-Designer machines, premium options, gorgeous materials and very reliable manufacturing mean that today’s coffee maker is lightyears ahead of those our parents and grand parents used.
+Designer machines, premium options, gorgeous materials and very reliable manufacturing mean that today’s coffee maker is light years ahead of those our parents and grandparents used.

 Moccamaster has been the go-to coffee maker for many official coffee competitions and conferences.
 They’ve been around for 40 years and are rock solid, well built and easy to maintain or repair.

-Or take the guessing out of the way and chose any machine on the SCA certified list of approved coffee makers.
-The Specialty Coffee Association takes their work very seriously and every machine is thoroughly tested and retested to ensure it makes a great cup every single time, all the time.
+You can also refer to the SCA certified list of approved coffee makers.
+The Specialty Coffee Association takes their work very seriously.
+Every machine is thoroughly tested and retested to ensure it makes a great cup every single time, all the time.

 I hope this answered some of your questions and gave you a good start to selecting the best coffee machine for your home.
 Maybe it just confused you more and made you reevaluate what it is you want.
 Then at least I did my job.
 Trust me when I say that you will not find the best machine in one go.
 I will take several iterations before you find what works best.